Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Damage to engineer blocks (from abilities) now scale off of the **base** damage they would do to an enemy.
 - Dispenser refreshes cooldowns by **20%** per dispense.
 - Sentry now shoots from the center of the block.
 This means it can shoot an enemy from any direction.
-- Dispenser no longer dispenses mana potions for Kit Priest and Kit Aquarius.

 Fish